-(A) The board secretary shall be responsible for each personal information system maintained by the board of examiners of nursing home administrators.
+(A) The board secretary shall be responsible for each personal information system maintained by the board .
 Said employee shall:

-(1) Inform other employees who have any responsibility for the operation, maintenance, or use of personal information maintained in the system, of the applicable provisions of Chapter 1347. of the Revised Code and the rules adopted thereunder; and
+(1) Inform other employees who have any responsibility for the operation, maintenance, or use of personal information maintained in the system, of the applicable provisions of Chapter 1347. of the Revised Code and this chapter; and,

-(2) Inform a person who is asked to supply personal information for a system whether the person is legally required to, or may refuse to, supply the information; and
+(2) Inform an individual who is asked to supply personal information for a system whether the individual is legally required to, or may refuse to, supply the information; and,

-(4) Upon the request and the proper identification of the person, allow the person who is the subject of a record in a personal information system to inspect the record pursuant to section 1347.08 of the Revised Code.
+(4) Upon the request and the proper identification of the individual, allow the individual who is the subject of a record in a personal information system to inspect the record pursuant to section 1347.08 of the Revised Code.
 The employee shall:

-(a) Inform the person of any personal information in the system of which he is the subject;
+(a) Inform the individual of any personal information in the system of which the individual is the subject;

-(b) Except for investigative files or trial preparation files as provided for in division (E)(2) of section 1347.08 of the Revised Code, permit the person, his legal guardian, or an attorney who presents a signed, written authorization made by the person to inspect all personal information in the system of which he is the subject;
+(b) Except for investigative files or trial preparation files, as provided for in division (E)(2) of section 1347.08 of the Revised Code, permit the individual, the individual's legal guardian, or an attorney who presents a signed, written authorization made by the individual to inspect all personal information in the system of which the individual is the subject;

-(c) Inform the person about the types of uses made of the personal information, including the identity of any user usually granted access to the system;
+(c) Inform the individual about the types of uses made of the personal information, including the identity of any user who is usually granted access to the system;

-(d) Allow a person who wishes to exercise a right provided by this paragraph to be accompanied by another individual of his choice;
+(d) Allow a individual who wishes to exercise a right provided by paragraph (A)(4) of this rule to be accompanied by another individual of his or her choice;

-(e) Provide, upon request, copies of any personal information the person is authorized to inspect.
-Reasonable charges are made for providing requested copies, not to exceed cost of copying.
+(e) Provide, upon request, copies of any personal information that the individual is authorized to inspect.
+Reasonable charges are made for providing requested copies, that shall not exceed the cost of copying.

 (B) The board shall reprimand in writing any employee who initiates or contributes to any disciplinary or punitive action against any individual who brings to the attention of appropriate authorities, the press, or any member of the public, evidence of unauthorized use of information contained in the system.
 A copy of such reprimand shall be entered in the employee's personnel file.

-(C) The board shall monitor the accuracy, relevance, timeliness, and completeness and in accordance with procedures, maintain information that is necessary to assure fairness in any determination made with respect to a person on the basis of the information, eliminating information that is no longer necessary; and
+(C) The board shall monitor the accuracy, relevance, timeliness, and completeness and in accordance with procedures, maintain information that is necessary to assure fairness in any determination made with respect to an individual on the basis of the information, eliminating information that is no longer necessary; and,

-If a person who is the subject of a personal information disputes the accuracy, relevance, timeliness or completeness of the information and requests the board to investigate the current status of the information, the board shall:
+If an individual who is the subject of a personal information disputes the accuracy, relevance, timeliness or completeness of the information and requests the board to investigate the current status of the information, the board shall:

-(4) Permit the disputant, if he is not satisfied with the board's determination, to include within the system:
+(4) Permit the disputant, if unsatisfied with the board's determination, to include within the system:

-(a) A brief statement of his position on the disputed information, such statement being limited to one hundred words with the board assisting the disputant to write a clear summary of the dispute; or
+(a) A brief statement of the disputant's position on the disputed information, such statement being limited to one hundred words with the board assisting the disputant to write a clear summary of the dispute; or,

 (b) A notation that the disputant protests that the information is inaccurate, irrelevant, outdated, or incomplete, with the board maintaining a copy of the disputant's statement of the dispute.